Writing Guidelines

 Will you correspond with me about my submission?

-If you wish to know the status of your submission it is very helpful if you contact the office (0207 663 1010) and enquire about it.
-Many articles, particularly those that are not ‘time specific’, may be held for a considerable time as there is always a significant backlog of unpublished material.
+The editor is not always able to correspond with contributors about their submissions.
+If you wish to know the status of your submission, you can contact the office (0207 663 1010) and make an inquiry.
+Many articles, particularly those that are not time specific, may be held for a considerable time – there is always a significant backlog of unpublished material.

 Do you edit articles?

 Yes.
 All articles are subbed, proofed and fact-checked.
-A consistent ‘house style’ is applied to all material published.
+A consistent house style is applied to all material published.

 Do you issue proof copies?